 Dermatology continues to be one of the most competitive residencies to obtain.
 There are, however, various opportunities to strengthen your application and demonstrate an interest in dermatology:

-- Apply early to these away electives through VSLO as they fill up fast!
+- Apply early to these away electives through VSLO (most applications open between February and April) as they fill up fast!
 Immunization forms are required for all away electives and most have their own unique form.
 These can take a couple of weeks to complete so get them done early.
-Try to get this taken care of Early January if possible as these electives fill up very fast!
+Try to get this taken care of in early January if possible as these electives fill up very fast!

 - Non-VSLO away electives are also available; if you do not see an institution listed on VSLO, check their website or contact their residency coordinator or administrative assistant to inquire about the availability of away electives.